kolkhis/lac/src/development.md

     </p>
 </div>

-It is strongly encouraged for contributors to test their changes before making commits.
+It is strongly encouraged that contributors test their changes before making commits.
 To help facilitate this process a set of instructions and guidelines are provided below.
 These guidelines are by no means a requirement or the only set of procedures to locally develop on this project.